The Ultimate Guide to the Best AnyDesk Alternatives

 • Limited functionality

-1. Microsoft Remote Desktop
+Microsoft Remote Desktop free tool

-© 2020 Microsoft Corporation.
+© 2025 Microsoft Corporation.
 All rights reserved.

-Although the Microsoft alternative to AnyDesk can facilitate remote access to desktops reasonably easily, functionality is limited.
+Although the Microsoft alternative to AnyDesk can facilitate remote access to desktops reasonably easily, its functionality is limited.
 For instance, you can only create a connection profile or search for an existing one to connect to it.
-Microsoft Remote Desktop can also be inflexible, because it doesn’t allow you to modify the experience themes or settings.
+Microsoft Remote Desktop can also be inflexible because it doesn’t allow you to modify the experience themes or settings.

 Pros: